 On the proper bank of the Vistula River, you’ll find a community of derelict art nouveau architecture, the exteriors of the buildings dotted with bullet holes and grimy with dust.
-It looks as if it’s been many years seeing that they’ve seen a painting activity.
+It looks like it’s been many years since they’ve seen a painting activity.

-Until lately, Praga changed into an area to keep away from — its streets considered unsafe, unwelcome, and crime-ridden.
+Lately, Praga has become an area to avoid — its streets are considered unsafe, unwelcome, and crime-ridden.

-But then, as soon as the dangerous neighborhood has begun to earn brand new recognition.
-Praga’s inexpensive residing fees have drawn an inflow of students and artists who’ve speedy transformed the region right into a hipster haven in a previous couple of years.
+But then, as soon as the dangerous neighborhood began to earn brand-new recognition, Praga’s inexpensive residing fees have drawn an inflow of students and artists who’ve transformed the region into a hipster haven in the past few years.

-With road artwork adorning the homes and a host of art galleries, museums, coffee stores, and golf equipment beckoning to be explored, Praga has certainly emerged as Warsaw’s coolest neighborhood.
+With road artwork adorning the homes and many art galleries, museums, coffee stores, and golf equipment beckoning to be explored, Praga has certainly emerged as Warsaw’s coolest neighborhood.

-So in your subsequent experience of the Phoneix City, get out of Old Town and spend a day exploring Warsaw’s edgy facet.
+So, in your subsequent experience of Phoneix City, get out of Old Town and spend a day exploring Warsaw’s edgy side.

 In the morning